LUDES-PESC/GameQualityAssessment/README.md

 The code_pac folder contains python 2.7 code files including executables to launch some graphical user interfaces that allow viewing data.

-The main application folder must to be in PYTHONPATH to launch the GUI files.
+The main application folder must be in PYTHONPATH to launch the GUI files.

 Ubuntu:
 ---------